-The impact to this specific habitat was deemed to be a significant impact on a programmatic basis within the SEIS; therefore, the compensatory mitigation will also be considered on a programmatic basis moving forward.
+The impact to this specific habitat was deemed to be a significant impact for the overall Project within the SEIS; therefore, the compensatory mitigation will also be considered on an overall Project basis moving forward2.
 This will be achieved through a monitoring and adaptive management plan developed specifically for the Project.